jameshih/Cryptonopoly/README.md

 <img src="https://raw.githubusercontent.com/jimmyadg/Cryptonopoly/master/photos/digital/questions_all.png" width="100%" >
 <br><br>

 Question cards are blockchain Trivia questions that players will have to draw and answer correctly to purchase or reduce payment on dApps.
 The difficulties of the questions are evenly spread out throughout the question set and there are only multiple choices and true or false questions in the deck so it is easier for players guess the answers.
+I have 40 questions in the deck so far.

 <br><br>
 The file below contains the full list of questions and answers